hbustamante8/Credit_Risk_Analysis/README.md

 * In this model, the accuracy score is lower compared to previous models at 51%.
 * The high_risk precision continues to be at about 1% with an F1 score around 1%.
-* The high number of false positives lead the low sentiivty risk to be a low 44%.
+* The high number of false positives leads to a low sensitivity risk of 44%.

 SMOTEENN Model

 ![image](https://user-images.githubusercontent.com/96553992/167738819-a8f0e95a-fb7a-4358-b107-1ca7f69657c4.png)

-* The acccuracy score for this model is 65%.
+* The accuracy score for this model is 65%.
 * The high_risk precision is still about 1% while the sensitivity is 69%.
 Thus, results in an F1 score of only 2%.
 * The low_risk sensitivity is a low 62%.